pypeit/PypeIt/doc/standards.rst

 <https://www.stsci.edu/hst/instrumentation/reference-data-for-calibration-and-tools/astronomical-catalogs/calspec>`__

 The standard stars below are selected from the CALSPEC database to be observational spectra (not models) and with V<15 mag.
+Although, note that most of the spectra have fluxes concatenated with a low resolution model for the extrapolation to 32 microns.
+Thus, the FITS headers of any spectra should be checked to be sure that the resolution of wavelength region of interest is sufficient for the science goals.
 The full list of CALSPEC standards is available in ``pypeit/data/standards/calspec/README``.